How to Hike Seward Mountain and Range in the Adirondack Mountains, New York

 Rock Cairn Trailhead

 After you reach the Ward Brook lean-to, about a tenth of a mile passed the lean-to, you will find a rock cairn, where you will turn left onto, and follow an unmarked trail up to Seymour Peak.
 It becomes VERY steep after this cairn, and VERY difficult to follow.
 Thus, I recommend looking at your AllTrails a lot or map, because it is easy to get off track and lost.
 I did hike this during the fall when the leaves were everywhere.
 Thus, all the leaves on the trail made it difficult to see the actual trail.
-In the summer I would think it’s probably a clearer trail to follow, without all the leaves in the way.
+In the summer I would think it’s much easier to make out the trail because there’s no leaves in the way.

 This last for about 1.5 miles then you will get to the top of Seymour.
-Seymour does have a summit plaque, and about .3 of a mile before the summit it does flatten out, and there is a lookout trail.
-This trail brings you to a nice view, where you can take some cool pictures.
+Seymour does have a summit plaque, and about .3 of a mile before the summit it does flatten out, and there is a lookout viewpoint.
+You can take some nice pictures at the viewpoint if you wish.
 If Seymour is the only mountain you’re hiking that day (which is what I did, and the other three peaks another day), then you can come back down the way you came up.

 {Related Post: How to Hike Gothics and the Lower Great Range}